ysdn2019/Graduates-List/README.md

 **Creating a new branch and start a pull request** When it's time to commit changes made to a file
 1. Select `Create a new branch for this commit and start a pull request`
-2. Name the branch after yourself, you will be working off of your own branch. `firstname-branch eg. caitlin-branch`
+2. Name the branch after yourself, you will be working off of your own branch. `firstnamelastname-branch eg. caitlinlewis-branch`
-3. Hit `Propose file change`
+3. Click `Propose file change`, then `Create pull request`
+5. Caitlin or I will review the Pull Request for Quality Assurance, and merge them into our master file.